stackbuilders/assertive-ts/README.md

 ### Handling TypeScript Unions

 [Union types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) are a TypeScript concept that is only applicable at type level.
 During runtime, the value can only be one of the types.
 For instance, if we say `const foo: number | string = ...`, at runtime `foo` will be either a `number` or a `string`.
-If you want to use a more specific assertion on a union type, you can use `.asType(..)` to fisrt assert the expected type, and then move forward with more assertions:
+If you want to use a more specific assertion on a union type, you can use `.asType(..)` to first assert the expected type, and then move forward with more assertions:

 ```ts
 const foo: number | string = 5;